 I work on dynamic games, market games and other problems with big, complex and interesting strategy spaces.
-I use dynamic programming, non-linear optimization, revealed preference and economic experiments.
+I use dynamic programming, non-linear optimization, revealed preference, reinforcement learning and economic experiments.

 I fully characterize the outcomes of a wide class of model-free reinforcement learning algorithms, such as Q-learning, in a prisoner’s dilemma.
 The behavior is studied in the limit as players explore their options sufficiently and eventually stop experimenting.

 Whether the players learn to cooperate or defect can be determined in a closed form from the relationship between the learning rate and the payoffs of the game.